Frequently Asked Questions

-If this is the first time you've received a Duty/Tax Invoice from DHL Express you may need a few questions answered.
+If this is the first time you've received a Duty and VAT invoice from us then you may have some questions that you'd like answering before you pay it.

 The online retailer has an agreement for DHL to deliver items ordered online